 3. Desired salary

 Let’s face it, money is one of the most important considerations to make when searching for a job.
 Be honest with your recruiter about your bottom line.
 While you may want to set the bar high in the hopes that you’ll get the best salary, doing so could eliminate some positions that you’d be a great fit for.
-A high-quality recruiter won’t waste his or her time presenting you with a position that doesn’t meet your salary requirements, so be especially transparent with your compensation range.
+A high-quality recruiter won’t waste his or her time presenting you with a position that doesn’t meet your salary requirements.
+Therefore, be especially transparent with your compensation range.

 4. Past work